-Woerner now rooms with Georgia quarterback Jake Fromm in Athens.
-Those two are working on trying to fish every good private spot within 45 miles of Clarke County these days when their time away from the team allows it.
+Woerner now rooms with Georgia quarterback Jake Fromm.
+Those two are working on trying to fish or hunt every good private spot within 45 miles of Clarke County.
+That's when their time away from the team allows it.

 He wasn't active on social media.
 He still doesn't waste his time with that.

-"It wasn't one thing you know to make me go to Georgia," Charlie Woerner said.
+"It wasn't one thing you know to make me go to Georgia," Charlie Woerner said back in 2015.
 "It was kind of like a checklist where you kept checking stuff off through a recruiting process with UGA and finally I just knew that it was the place for me to go."

-There was that one game where he reeled in nine catches for 205 yards and four touchdowns for his Wildcats.
+He reeled in nine catches for 205 yards and four touchdowns for his Wildcats on one Friday night.

 He was the eighth-highest rated prospect in that class.
 It is a little-known fact that only 10 of those signees remain as seniors in Smart's first class.